The Spark Award for Oregon Artists

 Visual Arts

-Individual artists creating original work in the visual arts: 2- and 3-dimensional, non-commercial photography, non-narrative digital video or film, traditional and folk visual arts, Culture Bearers and interdisciplinary artists whose work includes the visual arts as one of the primary forms of expression
+Individual artists creating original work in the visual arts: 2- and 3-dimensional art, non-commercial photography, social practice, Bio Art, technology, sound art, non-narrative/experimental video art, traditional and folk visual arts, Culture Bearers and interdisciplinary artists whose work includes the visual arts as the primary forms of expression.

 Sign up for our newsletter for updates on the 2025 timeline.